xNakero/oszczedzator3000/README.md

 # Plans for the future
 * Login and registration data validation
 * Email verification after creating account
-* Redis JWT storage for each user
+* Redis JWT Secret storage for each user
 * Logout from all accounts
 * Password change
 * Admin API